PierreSachot/Internship-Reports/Pierre Sachot - week 4.md

 ```

  - Third, we needed to find where to set the values and where to get them.
-So, to set the values on your components, use the `setValues()` function.To store a value, you will need to add your code in `storeValues()`, like it's name suggests it will store the value inside of the global preferences variable.
+So, to set the values on your components, use the `setValues()` function.
+To store a value, you will need to add your code in `storeValues()`.
+As it's name suggests it will store the value inside of the global preferences variable.

  - The fourth and final stage is really important: - You need to put the default value of the preference you want to add in setDefaultValues() to allows access to the original value of the preferences.

 ### DsfSourceDisplayAdapter:

 This is the class which calls CSourceNotFoundEditor, so here in the function openEditor, we needed to check the preferences options in order to know if it was possible to display CSourceFoundEditor.
 These checks need to be carried out in openEditor() function because this is the function which opens the CSourceNotFoundEditor.
-To do that, we created two cases:
+To do that, we created two case scenarios:

    - First case in which the user wants to display the Editor all the time
    - Second for when the user only wants to display it if the source file is not found